yisibell/nuxt-proxy-request/README.md

 ## Notes :warning:

 1. Do not use `runtimeConfig.proxy` for configuration when the value of a certain configuration item is a function type, as the function type value in the `runtimeConfig` object will be ignored.
+Please use `proxy` for configuration as it has undergone special processing on the internal implementation.

 ## Options